opea-project/GenAIInfra/helm-charts/HPA.md

 To enable HPA, add `-f chatqna/hpa-values.yaml` option to your `helm install` command line.

+If **CPU** versions of TGI (and TEI) services are being scaled, resource requests and probe timings suitable for CPU usage need to be used.
+Add `-f chatqna/cpu-values.yaml` option to your `helm install` line.

 ### Verify

 To verify that horizontalPodAutoscaler options work, it's better to check that both inferencing